Valcast/Valcast/README.md

 Recently, I'm diving deep into Kotlin and focusing on the Android ecosystem.
 In my free time, I work on enhancing my skills in Machine Learning, aiming to merge the two worlds of mobile development and AI.

-🌅 I'm aspiring to become Native Mobile Developer
+🌅 I'm aspiring to become Cross-platform Mobile Developer and Backend Developer

-🔭 I’m currently working on personal social project
+🔭 I’m currently working on MapMates

-🌱 I’m currently learning Firebase services

 📫 You can reach me on Linkedin - Kacper Pełka